 μ opioid receptor agonist/δ opioid receptor antagonist: eluxadoline (Viberzi®)

 |Bile salt binder: cholestyramine resin (Olestyr®, Questran®)

-IBS remains a condition that can seriously compromise an individual’s quality of life and, regrettably, not everyone with IBS will become symptom-free.
+IBS remains a condition that can significantly compromise an individual’s quality of life and, regrettably, not everyone with IBS will become symptom-free.
 In most cases, treatment will be ongoing and individualized to meet the specific patient needs and improve daily function.

 Want to learn more about IBS?